adiabvs/TripMatrix/SETUP.md

 ## Troubleshooting

+### MongoDB Connection Errors
+- Ensure MongoDB is running (local) or your IP is whitelisted (Atlas)
+- Verify `MONGODB_URI` is correct
+- Check MongoDB logs for connection issues
+- For Atlas: Ensure your connection string includes authentication credentials

 ### Firebase Admin SDK Errors
 - Ensure your service account JSON is correctly formatted
 - Check that `FIREBASE_PRIVATE_KEY` has `\n` for newlines
 - Verify `FIREBASE_PROJECT_ID` matches your Firebase project
+- **Note**: Firebase is only used for authentication, not database storage

 ### Supabase Storage Errors
 - Ensure the `images` bucket exists in Supabase